ZacharyKeatings/StockTickerGUI/README.md

 #### To-Do:

-* Add ability to buy/sell in game setup screen
+* Add ability to buy/sell in game setup page
 * Add full game functionality
 * Add option to save game
 * Add option to load game
 * Add highscore list organized by number of rounds played
 * Add networking option to allow self to play remotely together

+#### Known Bugs:

+* Names can be left blank
+* frames gets squished if there are 4 or more players in GameSetup page.

 #### Inspiration: